Now You See Me 2: Theme song

 The Taiwanese singer Jay Chou, who made a guest appearance, produced the international theme song "Now you see me" in Chinese for the film (the film is in Chinese, and the album version has English lyrics).
 The director even added Jay Chou's songs "Eunuch with a Headache" (the song Lee listened to at the counter when he debuted) and "Extra Large Shoes" as episodes.
 In addition, Taiwanese rap group "urchin MJ116" and rapper MC HotDog's song "Fresh Gang" also played in the film's Macau segment.

 Soundtrack

 The film's music was written and composed by Brian Tyler.
 The soundtrack was released on June 10, 2016, by Varèse Sarabande.

 Release

 In November 2014, the film was officially titled Now You See Me 2, and was set to be released on June 10, 2016.
 In March 2016, the film's international release date was announced as July 4, 2016.

-Now You See Me 2 was released on Digital HD on August 19, and on Blu-ray and DVD on September 6.
+Now You See Me 2 was released on Digital HD on August 19, and on Ultra HD Blu-ray, Blu-ray and DVD on September 6 by Lionsgate Home Entertainment.